On the number of independent solutions of algebraic differential equations: On the optimality of the conjecture of Kumbhakar, Roy, and Srinivasan

-\begin{cor} Let $C$ be an algebraically closed field of characteristic zero and $k$ a {nonconstant} differential field containing $C$ as its field of constants {that is finitely generated over $C$ in the differential sense.} Then Conjecture \ref{ordoneconj} is not true with two in place of three. \end{cor}
+\begin{prop} Let $C$ be an algebraically closed field of characteristic zero and $k$ a {nonconstant} differential field containing $C$ as its field of constants.
+Assume that $k$ {is finitely generated over $C$ in the differential sense.} Then Conjecture \ref{ordoneconj} is not true with two in place of three. \end{prop}

 \begin{proof}